golangci/golines/README.md

 By default, the results are printed to `stdout`.
 To overwrite the existing files in place, use the `-w` flag.

+## Examples

+See this [before](/shorten/testdata/end_to_end/end_to_end.go) and [after](/shorten/testdata/end_to_end/end_to_end.go.golden) view of a file with very long lines.
+More example pairs can be found in the [`testdata`](/shorten/testdata) directory.

+## Limitations

+The tool has been tested on a variety of inputs, but it's not perfect.
+Among other examples, the handling of long lines in comments could be improved.
+If you see anything particularly egregious, please report it via an issue.

 ## Options

 Some other options are described in the sections below.